ramiropolla/TVision/readmeX.txt

 to the unpacked SDK.
 Don't forget the trailing slash.

-When the build process has completed, you will find two shared libraries in in the 'bin' directory of your IDA SDK distribution:  A 'libtvision.so' file (xterm mode library) and a 'libtvisionx.so' file (native X11 library).
-To use the native X11 library copy it to your IDA application directory and rename it to 'libtvision.so'.
-To switch back to using xterm mode just do the same with the built 'libtvision.so'.
+When the build process has completed, you will find two shared libraries in in the 'bin' directory of your IDA SDK distribution, depending on your operating system:

+        xterm mode library     Native X11 library

+Linux   libtvision.so          libtvisionx.so
+Darwin  libtvision.dylib       libtvisionx.dylib

+To use the native X11 library copy it to your IDA application directory and rename it to

+Linux   libtvision.so
+Darwin  libtvision.dylib

+To switch back to using xterm mode just do the same with the built xterm mode library.

 TVision requires an IBM-compatible PC X server font (commonly called a 'VGA' font around the web).
 There are several freely available high-quality fonts